-At the Humphrey School, we believe our equity and inclusion plan* is only the start of the work.
+At the Humphrey School, we believe our equity and inclusion plan (updated in April 2022) is only the start of the work.
 Throughout our community, faculty, staff, and students are regularly engaged in research and outreach to make our world a more equitable place.
 This page seeks to provide more information on the Humphrey School community's efforts for bringing about justice and change.

 Supporting Faculty and Students with a Focus on Equity

-The Humphrey School recently announced the Deans’ Equity & Inclusion Research Matching Fund which will support our diversity, equity, and inclusion research goals.
+The Humphrey School has established the Deans’ Equity & Inclusion Research Matching Fund, which will support our diversity, equity, and inclusion research goals.
 Faculty who apply for internal funding, such as the OVPR Social Justice Impact Grants, Grant-in-Aid, OED’s IDEA Multicultural Research Award, or IMAGINE research awards, can request matching funds from the Equity & Inclusion Research Matching Fund up to $10,000.
 Funding priorities include work that centers repair of harm and healing; resilient, reciprocal community engagement; racial equity and justice; and youth participation in civic life.

 The DEI Faculty Professional Development Fund for Course Design, Pedagogy and Advising is available to any Humphrey School graduate faculty member who regularly advises students or teaches at the Humphrey School.
 It is intended to deepen our collective capacity to advance the commitments, priorities, goals, and specific objectives outlined in the Humphrey School’s Equity and Inclusion Strategy and Implementation Plan.
 This fund is designed to give faculty the opportunity to tailor development to individual needs, and is provided in addition to schoolwide professional development that will also be offered throughout the year.

 This is not intended to be a competitive process and there is no specific timeline for submission of requests.
-To apply, simply submit the following information to Interim Dean Catherine Squires via email:
+To apply, simply submit the following information via email to [email protected].